 This course discusses the interaction between biological material and electromagnetic fields.
-The course introduces Bio-Electromagnetics along with its sub-divisions and reviews the fundamental properties of electromagnetic fields and their propagation characteristics in lossy biological tissues.
+The course introduces bio-electromagnetics along with its sub-divisions and reviews the fundamental properties of electromagnetic fields and their propagation characteristics in lossy biological tissues.
 The course then elaborates on the electromagnetic properties of biological tissues from a bioelectric perspective.
 Bio-Electromagnetism is then analyzed at DC, extremely low frequencies, radio frequencies, up to Terahertz frequencies and beyond.
-The concept of Dosimetry and the principles of energy absorption in biological tissues are then studied along the design of electromagnetic sensors and electrodes for monitoring, reception and stimulation in the human body.
+The concept of dosimetry and the principles of energy absorption in biological tissues are then studied along the design of electromagnetic sensors and electrodes for monitoring, reception and stimulation in the human body.
 The human body is then analyzed as a communication channel and as a generator of electromagnetic fields.
 The course is concluded with an introduction to the various electromagnetic simulation tools and the corresponding measurement techniques.
 Prerequisites: EECE 380 and EECE 340.

-EECE 490/690 Introduction to Machine Learning 3 cr.
+EECE 490/690 / MECH 534/658 Introduction to Machine Learning 3 cr.

-The course provides an overview of machine learning theory and algorithms that learn from experience to predict or control yet to be seen instances.
-The course discusses the intuition and the theory of some selected modern machine learning concepts as well as practical know-how to successfully apply them to new problems.
-It covers topics in supervised learning such as parametric/ non-parametric, generative/ discriminative algorithms for classification and regression and in unsupervised learning for clustering, dimensionality reduction and reinforcement learning.
-The course also includes case studies and applications so that students can gain practice on regularization, model selection, parameter estimation, Bayesian networks, hidden Markov models, support vector machines, reinforcement learning, neural networks and deep learning.
-Students cannot receive credit for both EECE 664M and EECE 633 and 667.
+The course provides an introduction to machine learning theory and algorithms which learn from experience to predict or control yet to be seen instances.
+The course discusses the intuition and the theory of some selected modern machine learning concepts as well as the practical know how to successfully apply them to new problems.
+It covers topics in supervised learning such as parametric /non-parametric, generative/discriminative algorithms for classification and regression and in unsupervised learning for clustering, dimensionality reduction and reinforcement learning.
+The course also includes case studies and applications so that students can gain practice on regularization, model selection, parameter estimation, support vector machines, neural networks, and deep learning.
+For the graduate version of the course, the students are required to conduct a research project which constitutes a significant component of the course This course is considered equivalent to CMPS 261; hence, students cannot receive credits for both EECE 490/690, CMPS 261 and EECE 667.
 Prerequisites: EECE 330, MATH 218 or MATH 219, and STAT 230 or STAT 233.